matwilso/matwilso.github.io/_posts/learned-sims.md

 - Models and simulators (to the extent they are general and accurately approximate the true phenomena), which let us quickly iterate on ideas and validate systems.
 - Benchmarks like ImageNet, which let us compare ideas head to head in a consistent way and let us realize which ideas and artifacts matter.

-In the future, trained models themselves are going raise the water line substantially.
+In the future, trained models themselves are going raise the waterline substantially.
 Fine-tuning on ImageNet trained weights is the beginning of this.
 But with more powerful and general unsupervised models like GPT-3, this is really going to take off.